buildkite/docs/pages/pipelines/hosted_agents/linux.md

 - node
 - aws-cli

 You can customise the image that your hosted agents use by creating an agent image.

 ### Creating an agent image

 To create an agent image, you need to create a Dockerfile that installs the tools and utilities you require.
 The Dockerfile should be based on the [Buildkite hosted agent base image](https://hub.docker.com/r/buildkite/hosted-agent-base/tags).

-Here is an example Dockerfile that installs the `aws-cli`:
+Here is an example Dockerfile that installs the `awscli` and `kubectl`:

 ```dockerfile
 # Set the environment variable to avoid interactive prompts during awscli installation